charlieroberts/interface.js/README.markdown

 Interface.js is a GUI library designed to be device agnostic; it works with mouse, touch and motion events.
 This means you can write a GUI once and be reasonably assured that it will work on smartphones, tablets and laptops.
 Although you can register for touch or mouse events individually with widgets, Interface.js adds a new event category, touchmouse events, that works for both types.
 The onvaluechange event handler is also agnostic to the touch / mouse divide.

 Interface.js also features a simple theming system that makes it easy to experiment with colors or change interface characteristics on the fly.
-It was inspired by my work on Control and intended for use with my JavaScript DSP library Gibberish; Gibberish + Interface.js together provide a complete system for web-based musical instruments.
+It was inspired by my work on [control][Control][controlRepo][(repo)] and intended for use with my JavaScript DSP library [gibberish][Gibberish][gibberishRepo][(repo)]; Gibberish + Interface.js together provide a complete system for web-based musical instruments.

 ## Widgets